 - As of March 22, Panama suspended all international commercial flights in and out of Panama.

 - The U.S. Embassy is compiling a list of people seeking to leave Panama.
-Any U.S. citizen in Panama requesting assistance should click here to fill the form.
+Any U.S. citizen in Panama requesting assistance should send an email to PanamaCityUSCitizen@state.gov

 - On Thursday, March 19, the U.S. Department of State issued a Global Level 4 Health Advisory.

 - As of March 13, all cruise ship passengers are banned from disembarking in Panama.

 - The Panama Canal Authority (ACP) requires that ships coming from countries with a confirmed case and with a crew member exhibiting symptoms must notify the ACP at least 30 days before its arrival and of any crew changes within 14 days of arrival.
 In the event a crew member is a confirmed COVID-19 case, the vessel will not be permitted to transit and must quarantine for 14 days.
 Preventative measures for such ships include, but are not limited to:

 - boarding of vessels by health authorities in order to investigate any cases

 - use of personal protective equipment, such as masks;

 - holding the vessel in quarantine as a precautionary measure.

 - For updates from the Republic of Panama’s Ministry of Health response and resources on COVID-19, go to (in Spanish): https://yomeinformopma.org/